Venezuela's Chavez suffers cancer again, names potential heir

 "Illnesses can be cured.
 What can't be cured is the opposition's damaged souls."

-Chavez's health has big regional implications: a clutch of Latin American and Caribbean neighbors, from Cuba and Nicaragua to Bolivia and Ecuador, have come to depend on his oil-fueled largesse to bolster their fragile economies.
+Chavez's health has big regional implications: a clutch of Latin American and Caribbean neighbours, from Cuba and Nicaragua to Bolivia and Ecuador, have come to depend on his oil-fuelled largesse to bolster their fragile economies.

 Cuba has been the biggest beneficiary, with Venezuela's government shipping about 115,000 barrels of oil a day to the communist-led island on preferential terms.

-An unruly transition from Chavez's highly centralized rule could also raise the specter of political instability in Venezuela, which holds the world's largest crude reserves.
+An unruly transition from Chavez's highly centralized rule could also raise the spectre of political instability in Venezuela, which holds the world's largest crude reserves.

 FORMER BUS DRIVER NAMED SUCCESSOR